VasylBaran/CommandShift/README.md

 * A: Please run this command in Terminal: _xattr -cr /Applications/CommandShift.app_
 * Q: How to automatically launch CommandShift when computer starts?
 * A: You can add CommandShift to your list of auto-start items by opening System Settings panel -> Users and Groups OR General (depending on what version of macOS you're using) -> Login Items -> [+] -> [select CommandShift app]
+* A: I use 3+ languages and CommandShift switches only between the last 2.
+How to make it cycle between all 3+ languages?
+* Q: Here's a small workaround to make it work.
+Go to your system settings -> Keyboard shortcuts -> Input Sources and change shortcut for "Select **next source** in Input menu" to "**⌃Space**" and then either disable or change shortcut for "Select **previous source** in Input menu" to something else (otherwise there would be a conflict of shortcuts).
+It's a temporary workaround but it works.
+I plan to add a better (out-of-the-box) solution in the near future

 # Downloads
 * Bitbucket: https://bitbucket.org/vasylbaran7/downloads/downloads/